Back to Newsroom

 The Signal Group

-Introducing the Signal Ocean Platform Port Congestion API, your gateway to valuable insights for dry bulk and tanker vessel global port congestion levels.
+Your gateway to valuable insights for dry bulk and tanker vessel global port congestion levels.
 With the Port Congestion API, you can access an overview of congestion worldwide, with detailed insight into port congestion across different regions.
 Stay ahead of the game and make informed decisions by leveraging this powerful tool from Signal Ocean.

 We conducted an extensive examination of port congestion a year ago, specifically focusing on the growing congestion in Chinese ports within the dry bulk segment, particularly leading up to 2021.
 Through meticulous analysis of the available data, our aim was to uncover insights into the evolution of congestion and identify any significant changes related to vessel sizes.
 By revisiting this topic, our objective is to provide a comprehensive and up-to-date analysis of the recent developments within the dry bulk segment of Chinese ports, as well as examine the tanker situation in light of the Black Sea geopolitical tensions and shed light on any notable trends that have emerged since our previous assessment.

 In the following sections, we use Signal Ocean's Port Congestion data to track and monitor the extent of vessel congestion in key regions such as China, the Black Sea, Australia, and Brazil.
 The images used in this analysis were obtained from the Congestion dashboard of the Signal Ocean Platform.
-The platform's API is leveraged to retrieve the necessary data for visualization purposes, ensuring accurate and up-to-date information is presented.
+The platform's API is leveraged to retrieve the necessary data for visualisation purposes, ensuring accurate and up-to-date information is presented.

 I. DRY BULK